Humidifier Buying Guide

 severely dry conditions, you can literally

-put more than three gallons of moisture back
+put more than four gallons of moisture back

 into the air with certain ultrasonic

 or destroying their cell walls.

 Air-O-Swiss humidifiers are our leading brand in this category.
 With a

 variety of models, sizes, and options available, ultrasonic humidifiers dominate their product line.
 Pure

 Guardian and Crane also makes a variety of ultrasonic humidifiers.
 Stadler Form also has a few ultrasonic models available.